sjsrey/ors/ors.md

 ## Data Hoarding
+Several of these high profile cases of scientific fraud or error were uncovered because other researchers had access to the data and methods employed in the problematic studies.
 In order for the network effects of open science to kick in a necessary condition will be that data underlying research projects be made accessible to the wider research community.
 Unfortunately, current institutional constraints and individual practices are standing in the way of realizing this.

 ### Privacy Concerns